LBCrion/sfwbar/doc/sfwbar.rst

 button
   add a clickable button with an icon/image.

+entry
+  display a text entry widget.
+This widget should not be added within popup windows as these are not guaranteed to be able to receive keyboard input.
+  The current text from an entry can be obtained using `EntryText` function.

 any
   special type used to address existing widgets, this can't be used to declare